gberl001/FL25-ENR261-182/Week04/Week04-Assignments.md

 * `testCalculateTrajectory.m` tests `calculateTrajectory()`
 * `testGetOptimalTrajectory.m` tests `getOptimalTrajectory()`
 * `testProjectileComparisonAssignment.m` is an integration test, it tests that the scripts function together properly.
+  * Note that there is another test `testProjectileComparison.m` which is used by this test, you do not need to run this test, if you do, it will fail but this is normal.

 ### Deliverables